My Graves' Disease Story

 Elaine is the mother of two, has two grandchildren, and lives with her husband in the mountains of Colorado.
 Besides an interest in medicine, she also has a passion for music, reading, writing fiction, and her Boxer dogs.

 We make every effort to bring informative articles, timely blogs, and individualized help to our readers.
-Sometimes we are rewarded for this effort by ranking high in the search engines, sometimes even landing on page one.
+Sometimes we are rewarded for the effort by ranking high in the search engines.
 This let's us know that our readers find value in the content.
 We'd like to thank the reader for helping to put us at the top.